JLFrick/java-travisci-template/README.md

 - Activate and trigger a build on Travis

 ## Imports
-- import the below into your JUnit-Test import static org.junit.Assert.*;
+- Import the below into your JUnit-Test import static org.junit.Assert.*;
 	import org.junit.Test;
+## How to link your build status
+- Go to Travis & chose your repo
+- Click on the "build passing" button
+- Change the "Image URL" to "Markdown"
+- Copy and Paste the link into your Readme-file